BikeRadar's buyer's guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle's components.

 The clutch keeps the chain taut, which improves shifting over rough terrain, keeping the drivetrain quieter, and reduces the likelihood of dropping a chain.

 In reverse of this, gear indicators are a feature often lost as the groupset price increases.
-The theory being that more experienced riders use gears based on ‘feel’ and don’t need numbers or indicators to help them.
+The theory is that more experienced riders use gears based on ‘feel’ and don’t need numbers or indicators to help them.

 Discipline-focused options